phillipdavidstearns/Ethical-Hacking/module-03/module-03-notes.md

 WPS stands for WiFi Protected Setup.
 It was a protocol established for WiFi Protected Access (WPA) that enabled easy connection to a network based on an 8 digital pin.
 Supplying the correct PIN would allow access to the network.
 However, unless there are security measures in place, brute forcing the PIN is a trivial matter due to how the PIN is generated and how the protocol responds to a partially correct PIN.
 Full details can be found [here](goodies/viehboeck_wps.pdf).

 The US Cyber Emergency Response Team (CERT) issued [a bulletin](https://www.us-cert.gov/ncas/alerts/TA12-006A) regarding WPS in 2012.
 If device manufacturers had immediately begun implementing secure default settings disabling WPS by default, the number of devices still vulnerable to this kind of attack would be a lot less.
 Today, most devices ship with WPS disabled, and those that don't employ some form of rate limiting.

-### Safety First...

-I shouldn't have to tell you at this point, but you shouldn't perform the following attacks on networks  you don't own or don't have permission to test.

-That said, if you're going to go rogue, do so at your own peril, but please take some precautions to protect yourself and maintain anonymity:

-1. Use a live system and make sure any persistent data is securely encrypted with a strong key.
-2. Change your MAC address using `macchanger -r wlan0mon`.
-3. Think before you press enter.

 Using the following techniques, you can test whether your devices is vulnerable.
 If yours is and you can't disable WPS, then it's time to consider upgrading to a new router.